ACCoon/Portfolio-Launch-Page/README.md

 Links in the Contact Me section will provide you with quick and ready access to contact methods via phone, email and GitHub.

 ## Credits
+Below is a list citations for images currently being used as placeholders.
+All images were sourced from https://www.publicdomainpictures.net/ and are under the CC0 Public Domain license.

-"Terracotta Roof Tiles" photo taken by Lynn Greyling, which is currently licensed under CC0 Public Domain and hosted on https://www.publicdomainpictures.net/
+- "Terracotta Roof Tiles" photo taken by Lynn Greyling
+- "Sun" photo taken by Brunhilde Reinig
+- "Horseshoe Bend" photo taken by Ken Kistler
+- "Antelope Canyon, Arizona Near Page" by finepic Beat
+- "Sunset Over The Desert" by Yinan Chen